pywielR/HAnnoI/README.md

 ## Installation
-It is recommended to create a new environment in some directory on your system, for example using the Powershell Prompt in Anaconda.
-Within this environment, paste the HWAnno.py file as well as the requirements.txt file.
+Download the HWAnno.py file as well as the requirements.txt and put them in some folder on your system.
+It is recommended to create a new environment in this directory, for example using the Powershell Prompt in Anaconda (https://www.anaconda.com/download/success).

-Using Anaconda, within the Powershell Prompt, an environment may be created using this command: 'conda create --name HWAnno python=3.12'
+Using Anaconda, within the Powershell Prompt, first navigate to the folder containing the above mentioned files: 'cd Path/To/Your/Folder'

+An environment may then be created using this command: 'conda create --name HWAnno python=3.12'

 After that, activate the environment: 'conda activate HWAnno'